elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-associative-laws-with-an-example.md

 _schema: default
 id: 170204
 date: 2025-02-06
-title: >-
-    Explain the associative laws with an example.
+title: Explain the associative laws with an example.
-article_title: >-
-    Explain the associative laws with an example.
+article_title: Explain the associative laws with an example.
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The associative laws in propositional logic explain how logical expressions involving conjunction and disjunction can be grouped in different ways without changing their truth values, illustrated with examples and a truth table.
+    The associative laws in propositional logic explain how logical expressions can be regrouped without impacting their truth values, with examples and truth table verification for conjunction and disjunction.
   page_keywords: >-
-    associative laws, propositional logic, logical expressions, conjunction, disjunction, truth values, logical statements, grouping propositions, truth table
+    associative law, propositional logic, conjunction, disjunction, logical expressions, truth value, grouping, logical statements, truth table, logical operations
 author: QuickTakes
 question: >-
     Explain the associative laws with an example.